Skip to content

 [filename]

 This is the name of the bmp file.
 If you have an animated series, then label the files filenameXX.bmp where XX are sequential numbers from 01 to 50.
-Keep the length of the name to at most 6 characters so that the name plus the XX makes a total of 8 characters (the old DOS 8.3 filename format).
 Of note is the default format of using filename-XX.bmp while the - is optional, it does make for easy reading of file names, although now your name is down to 5 characters in length.

 [seq]